github4maninder/reapLef/README.md

 <br/>

 <hr/>
-a full stack webdeveloper with a focus on front-end JavaScript and React.
+A full stack webdeveloper with a focus on front-end JavaScript and React.
 I create amazing websites and web apps to make the internet a better place.

 The technologies I work with are JavaScript, HTML and CSS with a focus on the frameworks React.js, SQL, Next.js, Node and Express.
 I use code not only to do my day-to-day job, but also to solve everyday problems I come across.